 Recreational Values

-- The Abrolhos Islands are an area suitable for nature-based tourism, including bird watching and walking. - The Abrolhos are an excellent area for fishing, diving, boating and surface water activities.
+- The Abrolhos Islands are an area suitable for nature-based tourism, including bird watching and walking. - The waters which surround the Abrolhos Islands are an excellent area for fishing, diving, boating and surface water activities.

 Educational and Scientific Values